Español English

 Fertilize monthly with low nitrogen mineral fertilizer.

-They do not need pruning; when the plant withers, the dry parts are removed and the tubers are left buried; they will sprout again in spring.
+Purple shamrocks does not need pruning; when the plant withers, the dry parts are removed and the tubers are left buried; it will sprout again in spring.

 Images of the plant Oxalis triangularis or Purple shamrocks